Minnesota does not need tax hikes

 Minnesota’s budget outlook is significantly better for this biennium and the next due to an improved U.S. economic outlook that is bolstered by large federal actions that have emerged since November and were not incorporated in earlier projections.
 There is no longer an anticipated shortfall for FY 2022-23 and we now project a positive balance of $1.6 billion because of a higher revenue forecast, lower state spending, and an increased surplus for the current fiscal year.

-The Minnesota government is not short on cash
+The Minnesota state government is not short of cash

-If Minnesota is to ensure economic opportunity for everyone, that will only be possible by enacting policies that help Minnesota’s economy grow.
+If Minnesota is to ensure economic opportunity for everyone, that will only be possible by enacting pro-growth policies.
 Raising taxes is, however, a hindrance to economic growth.